Electrically Controllable Flat Band in Two-Dimensional Electron Gases under Nonuniform Magnetic Fields

+A direct quantum-classical correspondence is thus established: the group velocity of the degenerate quantum states (Eq.~(\ref{eq8})) coincides with the classical $\nabla B$ drift velocity (Eq.~(\ref{eq9})), with the Landau level eigenenergy $\hbar\omega_c(n+1/2)$ replaced by the classical kinetic energy $(1/2)m^\star v^2$.

 Next, we consider explicitly the effects of electric fields.
-Figure\ref{fig3} presents the energy spectra for several representative electric-field strengths.
+Figure~\ref{fig3} presents the energy spectra for several representative electric-field strengths.
 The electric field enters the Hamiltonian as a linear electric potential term, which tilts the double-well potential and give opposite energy shifts $\Delta E_e=\pm eV_e(x_0/L)$ at two minima $\pm x_0$, respectively.
-Therefore, as shown in Fig.\ref{fig3}(a), the degeneracy of the double-well states is lifted when a weak electric field is applied.
-Interestingly, in Fig.\ref{fig3}(b), when $eV_e$ is tuned to the ground state energy of Landau levels, $0.5\hbar\omega_c$, one of the previously degenerate band becomes completely flat, while the remaining bands recover degeneracy.
+Therefore, as shown in Fig.~\ref{fig3}(a), the degeneracy of the double-well states at $k_y<0$ is lifted when a weak electric field is applied, while the snake states at $k_y>0$ remain almost unchanged.
+Interestingly, in Fig.~\ref{fig3}(b), when $eV_e$ is tuned to the ground state energy of Landau levels, $(1/2)\hbar\omega_c$, one of the previously degenerate band becomes completely flat (the calculated eigenvalue variations is seven orders of magnitude smaller than the band gap), while the remaining bands recover degeneracy.
 This behavior can be understood as follows: the energy of one localized ground state is canceled by the electric potential energy $E_e=0.5\hbar\omega_c(x_0/L)$ whereas the other is raised to $\hbar\omega_c$, coinciding with the first excited state lowered by the same $E_e$.

-Figures\ref{fig3}(c) and (d) demonstrate that the phenomenon occurs at stronger electric field strengths: when the electric field is tuned to $eV_e = n\hbar\omega_c$ ($n$ an integer), new degeneracies emerge while $2n$ bands become nondegenerate; when it is tuned to $eV_e = (n+1/2)\hbar\omega_c$, flat bands appear.
+Figures~\ref{fig3}(c) and (d) demonstrate that the phenomenon occurs at stronger electric field strengths: when the electric field is tuned to $eV_e = n\hbar\omega_c$ ($n$ an integer), new degeneracies emerge while $2n$ bands become nondegenerate\cite{note1}; when it is tuned to $eV_e = (n+1/2)\hbar\omega_c$, flat bands appear.
 These results establish an electrically switchable mechanism for flat-band formation, offering enhanced tunability and broad material generality across low-dimensional electron systems.

+It is instructive to compare this electrical controllable Landau level with the standard ones in a uniform magnetic field.
+There, the spectrum $E_n = (n + 1/2)\hbar \omega_c$ is independent of $k_y$.
+Cyclotron orbits are closed and the guiding-center drift vanishes identically because no mechanism exists to displace the guiding center, and flat bands therefore holds automatically for every $n$.
+In our nonuniform-field system, flatness is not automatic: it is achieved only when the applied electric field is tuned so that the $\textbf{E}\times \textbf{B}$ drift exactly cancels the $\nabla B$ drift, restoring the zero-drift condition.
+The mechanism in both cases is analogous — flat bands correspond to vanishing guiding-center drift — but our system requires the interplay of the electromagnetic fields: cancellation occurs only at the discrete sequence of electric field strengths, occurring for only single state with zero energy, providing new avenues for external field control.